 Two-thirds of human socializing centers on exchanging information about people: their behaviors, thoughts, and traits.
 Yet, how we track the social information swarming our everyday lives remains largely unknown.
 Our research integrates social and cognitive neuroscience to understand what drives our tendency, ability, and need to think about the social world around us.
 We aim to answer questions such as: How do we juggle multiple social cognitive demands on the fly?
 How do we learn and consolidate information about the people and groups with whom we interact?
 Why do the negative and positive experiences with people from our past seem to linger with us, either by haunting us with pain or consuming us with nostalgia?
-We draw from a variety of methodologies, including brain imaging, neuropharmacology, and behavioral training to discover how we process and learn from our social experiences.

 SOCIAL WORKING MEMORY